Is Babylon Protocol Safe?

 What's the worst-case scenario for Babylon Protocol?

 Hindenrank has identified specific collapse scenarios for Babylon Protocol.
 The most prominent: "BLS Consensus Bypass and Chain Compromise".
-The trigger condition is Attacker exploits BLS vote extension vulnerability to finalize invalid blocks while $3.9B in BTC is staked.
+The trigger condition is A variant of the BLS vote extension vulnerability class (patched v4.2.0) is exploited to finalize invalid blocks while $3.9B in BTC is staked.
 Reading through the full scenario list on the protocol page is the single best way to understand the actual failure modes — generic "smart contract risk" is rarely the thing that takes a protocol down.

 Is Babylon Protocol regulated or insured?